Physician Resume Example

 Strong clinical skills are the backbone of emergency medicine.
 Every shift, I assess, diagnose, and treat a wide range of acute illnesses and injuries-often in less than 15 minutes per patient.

 I use advanced procedures like intubation, central line placement, and ultrasound-guided interventions.
-Staying current with ACLS, ATLS, and PALS certifications is essential for delivering evidence-based care.
+Staying current with ACLS, ATLS, and PALS certifications is essential for delivering evidence-based care—something you might also emphasize in your cover letter.

 You need to quickly prioritize patients, interpret labs and imaging, and make fast, accurate decisions.
 This role relies on a solid foundation in trauma, toxicology, and resuscitation protocols.